-- a.
-Only a Sponsored Student Organization may use the name of the University or an abbreviation of the name of the University or any of the University's trademarks or service marks as part of or in conjunction with its Student Organization name. - Sponsorship may not be extended to Registered Student Organizations involved in political or religious activities or in projects for private gain.

-- Legislative Student Organizations must be sponsored by the University. - Sponsored Student Organizations must comply with all applicable fiscal and accounting procedures of the University of Texas at Austin.
+- All Sponsored Student Organizations must apply and receive approval for sponsorship through the application process prescribed by the Dean of Students. - b.
+A Sponsored Student Organization may use the name of the University or an abbreviation of the name of the University or any of the university trademarks or service marks as part of or in conjunction with its Student Organization name, but only with the prior written approval of the Dean of Students. - Sponsorship may not be extended to Registered Student Organizations involved in political or religious activities or in projects for private gain. - d.
+Student Governance Organizations must be sponsored by the University. - e.
+Sponsored Student Organizations must comply with all applicable fiscal and accounting procedures of The University of Texas at Austin.